Now is the time to draft a will

 In financial planning, we spend so much time worrying about accumulating, managing and protecting our assets but spend so little time contemplating how these assets will be distributed when we are gone.

 One financial resolution to consider is to get a will in place.
-At the same time, consider getting an Enduring Power of Attorney and a personal directives and you will have the three key documents for an estate plan.
+At the same time, consider getting an Enduring Power of Attorney and personal directives and you will have the three key documents for an estate plan.

 Related article: What is estate planning?